Castiglion del Bosco, Brunello di Montalcino 2014

 Brunello was one of the first four regions to receive DOCG status in 1980, the highest rating in Italy, along with Barolo, Barbaresco and Vino Nobile di Montepulciano.
 The wines are made from 100% Brunello, a Sangiovese derivative which has been recognised for its quality since the 19th Century, with the rules stipulating strict ageing protocols, ensuring the wines cannot be bottled until five years after harvest, of which at least two years must be spent in wood, either barrique or the more traditional botte.

-2016 (stock arriving into our warehouse shortly) in Montalcino was a superb vintage, considered by many critics to be the best ever, even when compared with the superb 2015, albeit in a very different style.
+2016 in Montalcino was a superb vintage, considered by many critics to be the best ever, even when compared with the superb 2015, albeit in a very different style.
 2016 started with a mild, wet winter which led to early budburst; the generally cool, damp spring gave way to a hot summer with some light rain in August to refresh the vines, but with soils of grey galestro clay the vines could dig deep to ensure sufficient nourishment throughout that period.
 September was sunny and breezy which enabled the fruit to finish ripening and kept it healthy right up to harvest with virtually no selection or sorting required.
 The resulting wines are broadly fruited yet with a delicious zip of freshness and will be approachable relatively early yet will age beautifully over the longer term.